Killed in Action on Friday, 12th January 1917, age 30.

 Living with William and Mary Tovey was Albert Tovey (24, Iron Founder, born Tipton), and his wife Margaret (22, Press Worker, born Birmingham).
 William and Albert Tovey were brothers.

-After Albert's death, his army pay and allowances were paid to Margaret, his widow and sole legatee, in May and July 1917; in total this amounted to £2/12/10d (2 pounds, 12 shillings and 10 pence).
-Margaret also received Albert's War Gratuity in October 1919 amounting to £10/10/0d (10 pounds and 10 shillings).
-The amount of the War Gratuity and his date of death suggest that Albert enlisted in August 1915.
+After Albert's death, his outstanding army pay and allowances amounted to £2/12/10d (2 pounds, 12 shillings and 10 pence); this was paid to his widow and sole legatee, Margaret, in May and July 1917.
+His War Gratuity was £10/10/0d (10 pounds and 10 shillings), this was also paid to Margaret in October 1919.
+The value of the War Gratuity suggests that Albert had enlisted in approximately August 1915.

 Roland Boys Bradford was given command of the 1/9th Durham Light Infantry (DLI) in August 1916, he was only 24 years old.
 In September and October 1916, the 1/9th DLI took part in the battles of Flers, Morval, and the Transloy Ridges; at Eaucort l’Abbaye on 1st October, Lieutenant Colonel Bradford won the Victoria Cross for his leadership and bravery.
 On 5th November the 1/9th DLI attacked and took the Butte de Warlencourt, but they were unable to hold it and fell back to their start position.
 This battle cost the battalion 300 men killed or wounded.
 It is likley that Albert was present for these actions.